 The firefighters are working 48 hour shifts, beginning at 7a.m. each day.
 They are required to purchase their own meals and typically pool their money for the day’s meals.
 The units and personnel are always available to respond when they are at the grocery store.

 The fire department inspects buildings to ensure they remain free from hazards that may endanger the occupants.
 The inspections are required by Texas Statutes and Fire Codes.
 Most buildings are inspected once per year.
 The inspections are performed by the Fire Marshal and firefighters working in the fire stations, who have special training in building construction, fire detection and alarm systems and fire suppression systems.

 During the course of a day it is not unusual for two or three emergencies to occur at the same time.
 If our ambulances or fire trucks are busy, we will dispatch a unit from another city.
 This mutual-aid works both ways; therefore our ambulances and fire trucks are commonly dispatched to neighboring municipalities as well.

-Yes. eBooks and eAudiobooks are available through OverDrive via North Texas Libraries-On-the-Go.
-You can access an extensive collection of eAudiobooks via RBdigital, as well as eMagazines.
+Yes. eBooks and eAudiobooks are available through OverDrive via North Texas Libraries-On-the-Go and are easy to access via the Libby app.
+RBdigital eAudiobooks are now available via OverDrive and the Libby app.
+You can access eMagazines, eComics and eGraphic Novels via RBdigital.
 You will need a Watauga Library card to access these services.
 Click the Online Databases link on the Library main page to access these resources.

 Each item may be renewed two (2) times.
 We offer an auto-renewal service for any items that do not have requests or if your account has no overdue materials or fines of $5.00 or more.
 Materials may also be renewed by phone at 817.514.5864 during library hours or through your on-line library account.